Film and Moving Image

 - Navigate the business of film and moving image production and distribution.

 Why Study Film and Moving Image?

-Through extensive, hands-on experiences, you'll develop and refine your technical production skills and develop your analytical and critical skills by studying works of professional and artistic merit.
+Through extensive, hands-on experiences, you'll develop your technical production skills and refine your analytical and critical skills by studying works of professional and artistic merit.
 Beyond this core, you'll select one of four tracks: cinematography, editing, producing, or writing, culminating in a capstone experience that prepares you for a career path in a field you love.

 - Show your work to an audience during the Senior Showcase and Senior Film Festival.